expressive-software/meadow/README.md

 ## Summary
 Meadow is a decentralized payment processing protocol aimed at being uncensorable and less resource heavy.

-* It does not rely on a blockchain or a P2P technology
+* It does not rely on a blockchain or a peer-to-peer technology
 * It's simple to implement
 * It can't be censored
 * It's end to end encrypted, thus making the transactions invisible for the mint vendor